peterducai/gvs/README.md

 * Dead simple & single binary with tons of features
 * AutoSync - Reduces needless Merging and Forking
-* Tickets/issues integrated into versioning system tree
+* integrated wiki, ticketing & bug tracking, embedded documentation, and Technical notes.

 ## Other